giganticode/bohr/README.rst

 BOHR (Big Old Heuristic Repository)
 ----------------------------------

-BOHR is a repository of heuristics for categorization of software engineering artifacts, such as commits and bug reports.
-Categorization of the artifacts is often required to create labeled datasets to train machine learning models on.
-Since manual labeling is expensive, researchers come up with imprecise heuristics that can assign labels to artifacts.
-The goal of BOHR is to let researchers contribute a large number of heuristics which are "smartly" combined by `snorkel <https://www.snorkel.org/>`_, the state-of-the art `weak supervision <http://ai.stanford.edu/blog/weak-supervision/>`_ tool.
+BOHR is a repository of heuristics for categorization of software engineering artifacts, e.g. commits, bug reports, etc.

+Categorization of artifacts is often required to create ground-truth datasets to train machine learning models on.
+For example, to train a model that classifies commits as "feature", "bugfix", or "refactoring", one needs to have a dataset of commits with these labels assigned.

+Since creating a large dataset manually is expensive, the alternative is to come up with "heuristics", short programs that can assign noisy labels to artifacts automatically.
+Implementing a large number of such heuristics and combining their outputs "smartly" is the idea behind `snorkel <https://www.snorkel.org/>`_, the state-of-the-art `weak supervision <http://ai.stanford.edu/blog/weak-supervision/>`_ tool.

 BOHR is a wrapper around snorkel which: